dtcu0ng/ToolkitTCGM/README.md

 # Issues/Bugs:
 + I don't know, it worked on my computer.
++ The lastest version is drop now.
+This software is not supported anymore.
+Any updates for this project will in another repositories.

 # Changelogs / Download
 + You will see the download link / changelog in here: [Releases](https://github.com/CuongZ/ToolkitTCGM_Official/releases)